johnrobinsn/alpaca_lora_4bit/Alpaca30b24G.md

 ```

 ## Finetune the 30b int4 quantized model on the alpaca dataset
-My repo fork contains just a few small things ontop of the upstream repo.
+My repo fork contains just a few small things on top of the upstream repo.

-* Contains the alpaca cleaned dataset
+* Contains the alpaca cleaned dataset for convenience
-* Enables using wandb for logging the training run
+* Enables using wandb (optional) for logging the training run
 * reenables eval during training
 * Doubles the alpaca dataset size by inverting the output/instructions.
 This is a hack to get more data for training.